influxdata/docs-v2/content/flux/v0.x/query-data/prometheus.md

 - **_field**: [Prometheus metric name](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels)
 - **_value**: [Prometheus metric value](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels)
 - **url**: URL metrics were scraped from
-- **Label columns**: A column for each [Prometheus label](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels) column label is the lable name and the column value is the label value
+- **Label columns**: A column for each [Prometheus label](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels).
+  The column label is the label name and the column value is the label value.

 Tables are grouped by **_measurement**, **_field**, and **Label columns**.